The 15 Best Quick Team Building Activities For Any Industry

 Using name tags, write down roles or stereotypes.
-They can include things like doctor, athlete, king, used car salesman, wealthy, CEO, famous rapper, and more.
+They can include doctors, athletes, kings, used car salespeople, the wealthy, CEO, famous rappers, and more.
 Each team member will wear a name tag on their back without knowing what the tag says.

 When the team arrive, line them up and add the tags to their backs so no one can see their own.
 Then allow the team 10 minutes to mingle, asking questions that get them close to discovering what their tag says.
-Each team member should treat each other according to the stereotype of the person on their label.
+Each team member should treat each other according to the person's stereotype on their label.

-Each team member can use that treatment and answer questions to figure out what’s on the label.
+Each team member can use that treatment and answer questions to determine what’s on the label.
 As each team member figures out who they are, they can exit the game and let the rest continue.
-Based on answers and treatment, the team can better understand how stereotypes can affect actions.
+The team can better understand how stereotypes affect actions based on answers and treatment.

 Equipment: An item from each person’s desk